orange-cloudfoundry/cf-ops-automation-broker/CONTRIBUTING.md

 ### Releasing

 Prereqs: checkout the branch to release, and make sure it is up-to-date w.r.t. the github remote.
+Make sure your IDE & git environment have the git credentials cached (as git login/password prompts might hang within intellij IDE).

 Releasing is made using [maven release plugin](http://maven.apache.org/maven-release/maven-release-plugin/) as follows :